16 Things You Didn't Know About Bohemian Rhapsody, But Need To

 Freddie Mercury dreamt that one day, someone would make a movie about his life.
 That day arrived.
-On 24th October, Bohemian Rhapsody landed in UK cinemas.
+On November 2, Bohemian Rhapsody landed in theaters.

 But did this PG-13 biopic align with the film the Queen frontman envisioned?
 "I have visions of actually having a film made of my life story, one day, which I would have a key part in," Mercury was quoted as saying in Freddie Mercury: His Life in His Own Words.
 "I might not play the lead myself.
 My dears, the things I've done in my lifetime...it'll be totally triple X-rated, I'll tell you!"